 Innovation doesn’t just generate profits—it can also make the world a better place by addressing some of our most pressing humanitarian challenges.
 This course delves into an evidence-based, innovation-driven, problem-solving approach called Participatory Design.

 Pioneered by MIT D-Lab, Participatory Design is a process that engages the individuals who are affected by the challenges and will benefit from the resulting innovation.
-In this five-day course, nonprofit and corporate leaders will acquire essential frameworks and fundamental tools and learn how to apply them in their own mission.
+In this five-day live virtual course, nonprofit and corporate leaders will acquire essential frameworks and fundamental tools and learn how to apply them in their own mission.

 - Define inclusive innovation and its components

 - Distinguish between the three types of Participatory Design and the contexts in which each may be most useful

 - Recognize and mitigate power dynamics and barriers to participation in innovation processes - especially in a virtual environment